 Every time I step onto the Normandy’s bridge I am reminded that space isn’t just a vacuum, it’s a stage for galactic drama.
 The Mass Effect series combines the best elements of classic space opera adventure with an RPG structure that encourages both playful and serious challenges to traditional science fiction.
 I get the cool ship right away, but it’s up to me to do something meaningful with it.
 That’s a big part of what makes Mass Effect one of the grandest—and most personal—sci-fi epics in any medium.

-But the game also works as a heady meditation on politics, culture, and the nature of the humanity’s (possible) position in the universe.
+But the games also work as a heady meditation on politics, culture, and the nature of the humanity’s (possible) position in the universe.
 It’s likely outer space is—and will be—a realm that’s at best deeply ambivalent to our presence and at worst, actively hostile.
 If and when we ever reach the stars, we’ll be one of the smallest fish in the biggest pond there is.
 If we’re lucky.

 With that in mind, for the latest entry in the ‘If you like’ series, I’ve picked out some art, films, and books that accept these cosmic challenges but also speak to the more personal moments that Mass Effect stages so well.